PSLmodels/C-TAM/WC/README.md

 Even though these WC totals are not state level specific, we use them since they seem to be the best estimate for WC administrative totals available; thus, we do not impute on the state level, rather on the national level using the NASI data.
-We had to project claims claims to 2014 since we did not have 2014 claim data from NASI.
-For more information on how we projected these claims, and data origins please see documentation _WIC\_Impuation\_Report.pdf_.
+We had to project claims to 2014 since we did not have 2014 claim data from NASI.
+For more information on how we projected these claims, and data origins please see documentation _WC\_Impuation\_Report.pdf_.

-We use the 2015 CPS because the WC variables, WC\_YN and WC\_VAL, report the respondents' unemployment compensation and recipiency for the calendar year 2014, rather than 2015.
+We use the 2015 CPS because the WC variables, WC\_YN and WC\_VAL, report the respondents' worker's compensation and recipiency for the calendar year 2014, rather than 2015.